Skip to main content

 SignalsBest-effortNo ordering or replay guarantees.

-Streaming transport (default)Best-effortAt-least-once when delivery semantics + replay are enabled.
+Streaming transport (default)Best-effortAt-least-once when delivery semantics + replay are enabled; replayed sequenced packets are suppressed only after downstream completion.

 Trigger delivery policy

-Impulse delivery policy controls how triggers dedupe and retry StoryRun creation.
+Impulse delivery policy controls how triggers dedupe and retry durable StoryTrigger submission.
 It is configured on ImpulseTemplate.spec.deliveryPolicy and can be overridden per Impulse.spec.deliveryPolicy.

 Dedupe modes:

-• token: a trigger token must be provided; missing tokens are rejected.
+• token: a trigger token must be provided; the SDK uses it as the durable business key.

-• key: the SDK derives a token from dedupe.keyTemplate and uses it for idempotency.
+• key: the SDK derives a durable business key from dedupe.keyTemplate.

 Key templates are evaluated deterministically with the SDK template engine.
 The template can reference: